wasp-lang/wasp/web/docs/guides/crud.md

 2. ... while specifying a custom implementation for `create`.
 3. `getAll` will be public (no auth needed), while the rest of the operations will be private.

-Here's how it looks like when visualized:
+Here's what it looks like when visualized:

 <ImgWithCaption alt="Automatic CRUD with Wasp" source="img/crud_diagram.png" caption="Visualization of the Tasks crud declaration"/>

 We can now use the CRUD queries and actions we just specified in our client code.

-## Example: simple tasks app
+## Example: simple TODO app

 Let's create a full app example that uses automatic CRUD.
-We'll stick to using the `Task` entity from the previous example, but we'll add a `User` entity and enable username and password based auth.
+We'll stick to using the `Task` entity from the previous example, but we'll add a `User` entity and enable [username and password](/docs/language/features#username-and-password) based auth.

 <ImgWithCaption alt="Automatic CRUD with Wasp" source="img/crud-guide.gif" caption="We are building a simple tasks app with username based auth"/>